Requirements for the Yachtmaster Offshore exam

 - Navigation.
 Have an understanding of how to calculate tidal heights, course to steer and estimated position

-- Knots. are able to tie the knots
+- Are able to tie the basic knots

 - Have an up to date G158 logbook (which can be purchased online)with all your sea time, skippered passages filled out.
 The general outline of the exam syllabus can be found on page within the G158..